 Any really strange sounds (and un-businesslike) — such as things falling over, muffled exclamations of "No, wait!
 Don't step there" and so forth, were likely something to do with this fine gentleman.

 Gwai-loh was definitely one of the family, and we loved having him around, despite the disorientation he sometimes caused our customers and business partners.

 When pressed about him, we pointed to the article we ripped out of Time or Newsweek that went on about how touchy-feely it is to have a "pet" around the office — Gwai-loh agreed, and we were certain he kept us around for that very reason.

-It's been years now since Black Belt Systems closed its doors, but Gwai has not been forgotten.
+It's been years now since he passed on in the way of all short-lived creatures, but Gwai has not been forgotten.
 He is very sorely missed.